Valle de Guadalupe, Jalisco: Location

-Valle de Guadalupe is located in the northwestern part of Jalisco, at coordinates 20° 57' 45" to 21° 07' 35" north latitude and 102° 34' 00" to 102° 50' 00" west longitude, with heights between 1,800 and 2,000 meters above sea level.
+Valle de Guadalupe is located in the northwestern part of Jalisco, between 20° 57’ 45” and 21° 07’ 35” north latitude and 102° 34’ 00” and 102° 50’ 00” west longitude, with elevations ranging from 1,800 to 2,000 meters above sea level.

-The municipality borders to the north with the municipalities of Cañadas de Obregón and the municipality of Jalostotitlán; to the east with San Miguel el Alto; to the south with the municipalities of San Miguel el Alto and Tepatitlán de Morelos; to the west with the municipalities of Tepatitlán de Morelos, Yahualica de González Gallo and Cañadas de Obregón.
+The municipality borders the municipalities of Cañadas de Obregón and Jalostotitlán to the north; San Miguel el Alto to the east; San Miguel el Alto and Tepatitlán de Morelos to the south; and the municipalities of San Miguel el Alto and Tepatitlán de Morelos] to the west.
+Tepatitlán de Morelos, Yahualica de González Gallo, and Cañadas de Obregón.